A doctor types out an informed consent form on the computer located in an exam room using Adobe Acrobat Sign

 This consent isn’t limited to medical care in a hospital.
 If a patient is joining a clinical trial, informed consent is necessary, especially when you’re working with an institutional review board (IRB) who will approve or deny funding.
 Informed consent can also be referred to as express consent, but that is not the same as implied consent, which refers to consent granted by actions or behaviors within a particular situation.

-Informed consent has three main principles that define it.
+Informed consent has three main principles.

 1. Decision capacity and competency